SteSurra/Model-based-software-design/README.md

   - <ins> Plant </ins>: containing a model of the ultrasonic ranging sensor for simulation purposes only.
 The distance is controllable using a knob to provide al the possible scenarios
   - <ins> Controller </ins>: containing a model of the ranging estimator for code generation purposes
-- C code for the controller obtained through code generation(using compact file placement and reusable function interface)
+- C code for the controller obtained through code generation (using compact file placement and reusable function interface)
+- GoogleTest-based unit testing for the controller code providing 100% statement and 100% branch coverage
+- Source code that integrates the generated code into the Trampoline RTOS.
+The ultrasonic sensor is simulated in C code, and the Level output is printed on the console.